Last updated: 25 May 2021

 |Feature||Google Maps||TomTom Go|

-TomTom Go requests to download the whole country’s map at once when you open the app for the first time.
-The company is bringing new features, in which users will be able to download a specific area, but ETA is not known.
+TomTom Go requests to download the whole country’s map when you open the app for the first time.
+The company is bringing new features in which users will download a specific area, but ETA is not known.
 You can also download the other nation’s maps.

 Winner: Tie | Score: Google Maps: 4 | TomTom Go: 3